tecla5/red-api/Readme.md

 `red_spec.js` checks the build and externals such as `package.json`

+#### Referencing src classes in tests

+Note that the `/test/api/index.js` file should be used to import all the necessary src files, classes and variables needed to test the api.

+#### Missing dev dependencies

+Note that currently not all the `devDependencies` needed to run the mocha tests have been added.
+Please consult the original *node-red* `devDependencies` entry in `package.json`.

 ## Ava tests

 Ideally we would like the tests to be rewritten for Ava